Zhang Xiaorui

-Zhang Xiaorui (张效瑞 (張效瑞, Zhāng Xiàoruì); born March 5, 1976, in Tianjin) is a Chinese football manager and a former professional player.
+Zhang Xiaorui (张效瑞 (張效瑞, Zhāng Xiàoruì); born March 5, 1976, in Tianjin) is a Chinese football coach and a former professional player.

 He used to play for Tianjin Teda, Alemannia Aachen, Shanghai Zobon and Shanghai Shenhua.
 His first management assignment was with third-tier club Tianjin Tuanbo New City where he was initially brought in as a player-manager before leaving the club at the end of the 2009 Chinese league season.

 Club career

 Early career

-As with all the most promising young Chinese players Zhang Xiaorui would quickly be included in the short-lived Chinese national youth team program to study football abroad in Brazil for a five-year training programme sponsored by Jianlibao and called the Chinese Jianlibao Youth Football Team.
-After graduating through the Jianlibao Youth Team he would move to Tianjin Teda F.C. to start his professional football career.
-He would show his potential when he would quickly establish himself as an integral member of the team and would personally win the Young Player of the Year award at the end of the 1999 league season.
+Like many promising young Chinese players Zhang Xiaorui was selected for a national youth development initiative that sent players abroad to train in Brazil for a five-year training programme sponsored by Jianlibao and called the Chinese Jianlibao Youth Football Team.
+After graduating from the Jianlibao Youth Team, Zhang joined Tianjin Teda to start his professional football career.
+He quickly established himself as a key member of the squad and was named Young Player of the Year at the conclusion of the 1999 league season.